Arkhanne/flibrary-front/README.md

 # FLIBRARY

-- Flibrary is a web page where you can save a list of your favorite films and share comments and ratings with other users.
+- Flibrary is a web page where you can save a list of your favourite films and share comments and ratings with other users.

 - Front end: https://github.com/Arkhanne/flibrary-front